Paint It Black: Writing and recording

 "Paint It Black" follows a simple verse form that lacks a refrain.
 It starts with five consecutive 16-bar verses before relaxing into a chanted section and finishing in a frantic coda.
 The song was written originally as a standard pop arrangement in a minor key similar to "The House of the Rising Sun", which Jagger humorously compared to "songs for Jewish weddings".
 The Stones were dissatisfied with this version and considered scrapping the song altogether.
-During a session break, Bill Wyman twiddled with a Hammond organ in search of a heavier bass sound; Wyman's playing inspired the uptempo and Eastern pentatonic melody.
+During a session break, Bill Wyman twiddled with a Hammond organ in search of a heavier bass sound; Wyman's playing inspired the uptempo and Eastern melody.
 The sitar was brought into the mix when Harihar Rao walked into the studio with one in hand.
 With the sitar, Jones combined his recent melodic improvisations with the chord progression and lyrics provided by Jagger and Richards.
-Soon after the recording session, Richards felt the track's conclusion was over-recorded and that it could have been improved.
+Soon after the recording session, Richards felt that the track's conclusion was over-recorded and that it could have been improved.

+This song may have the first recorded example of a fretless bass guitar.
+Wyman had removed the frets from a bass intending to replace them, but became enamoured with the fretless sound.
+This can be most easily heard near the end of each vocal line, when Wyman plays high on the bass's neck, using the upper register.

 Wyman was later critical of Oldham listing Jagger and Richards as songwriters to the exclusion of the rest of the Stones.
-He felt "Paint It Black" should have been credited to the band's pseudonym, Nanker Phelge, rather than Jagger–Richards, since the song's final arrangement originated from a studio improvisation by Jones, Watts and himself, and Jones was responsible for providing the melody line on the sitar.
+He felt that "Paint It Black" should have been credited to the band's pseudonym, Nanker Phelge, rather than Jagger–Richards, since the song's final arrangement originated from a studio improvisation by Jones, Watts and himself, and Jones was responsible for providing the melody line on the sitar.
 In the view of pop historian Andrew Grant Jackson, "Paint It Black" bears a strong resemblance to the Supremes' 1965 hit "My World Is Empty Without You", which used "a foreboding minor key with harpsichord and organ".

 Music and lyrics

 In a 1995 interview, commenting on the musical styles found on Aftermath, Jagger described "Paint It Black" as "this kind of Turkish song".
 According to music scholar James E. Perone, although the introductory sitar passage is played in an Indian fashion, "the rhythmic and melodic feel of the Eastern-sounding phrases actually call to mind the Middle East more than India".
 Jagger's droning and slightly nasal singing complement the motif Jones plays on the sitar.
 Wyman's heavy bass, Charlie Watts' low-pitch drumming and Richards' bolero-driven acoustic guitar outro drive "Paint It Black".
 Commentators and reviewers have classified "Paint It Black" as raga rock, psychedelia, and psychedelic rock.
-Perone named "Paint It Black" as one of the Stones' 1966 songs that acts an explicit attempt to transcend the blues-based rock and roll conventions of the Stones' previous songs, along with other Aftermath songs such as "Stupid Girl", "Lady Jane", and "Under My Thumb".
+Perone named "Paint It Black" as one of the Stones' 1966 songs that acts as an explicit attempt to transcend the blues-based rock and roll conventions of the Stones' previous songs, along with other Aftermath songs such as "Stupid Girl", "Lady Jane" and "Under My Thumb".